BKarthikChandra/PulseDcos/docs/architecture_v0.4.md

 9. Summary

-PulseDocs v0.4 is a retry-safe, state-driven knowledge ingestion and retrieval system.
+DIRS v0.4 is a retry-safe, state-driven knowledge ingestion and retrieval system.

 Compared to v0.3, v0.4 adds: